 Since then, Chopard has released a host of Happy Diamonds watches for men and women, and the design has become nothing short of iconic.
 For 2016, in celebration of the watch’s 40th anniversary, the brand went back to the concept’s roots with a limited-edition timepiece that channels that same spirit of innovation.

 Constructed in the same cushion-shaped case as the original (many have since been made in round cases), the dazzling 18-karat white gold timepiece features a bezel with prong-set diamonds; a white mother-of-pearl dial; a mini subdial set with diamonds for time indication; and 15 mobile Happy Diamonds of various sizes within.
 For the first time in the history of the style, the free-floating diamonds are prong set (instead of held in a base) to enhance their radiance.
-A boutique exclusive, just 150 will be made. $48,500.
+A boutique exclusive, just 150 will be made.
+Price: $48,500.